oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/sales/organization-guest-checkout.rst

 5. In the **Customer Users Registration** section, you can:

-   a) **Allow Registration** ---  when the option is enabled, registration is allowed for customers on the checkout page.
+   * **Allow Registration** ---  when the option is enabled, registration is allowed for customers on the checkout page.
-   b) **Allow Checkout without Email Confirmation** --- when the option is enabled, customers proceed to the checkout immediately once registration details are provided.
+   * **Allow Checkout without Email Confirmation** --- when the option is enabled, customers proceed to the checkout immediately once registration details are provided.
 When this option is disabled, the checkout does not start until the user confirms their email address.

    .. note:: By default, both options are *enabled*.
 However, they are only relevant when :ref:`guest checkout <user-guide--system-configuration--commerce-sales-checkout>` is enabled.